 Best for: A dog-friendly beach

-Bring your four-legged friends with you to Wales, at the UK’s no.1 dog-friendly beach.
+Bring your four-legged friends with you to a holiday in Wales, at the UK’s no.1 dog-friendly beach.
 Rhossili Bay Beach has a dramatic coastline that’s perfect for exploring.
 When the tide is low you can walk over to the famous Worm’s Head, a small tidal island and nature reserve just off the coast.
 Visit in winter and you might even be lucky enough to see dolphins playing in the sea.

 8. Robin Hood’s Bay